desecho/tickets-legacy/README.md

 * Bower
 * MySQL.
 You can use [mysql-docker](https://github.com/desecho/mysql-docker)

+You can use Use [ubuntu-vm](https://github.com/desecho/ubuntu-vm) as a development VM.

 ## Installation instructions

 * Modify the variables in the following file if needed: